plastilinn/docs/pages/sections/Mission.md

 ### 🔑#key Mission - Realism - Ambition

 💰rating: 30

 Evaluate the realism and ambition of the mission statement.

 **💭 Questions**

-💭 #question Is the mission statement realistic and ambitious?
+Is the mission statement realistic and ambitious?

 **🚨 Risks**

 🚨Realism - Ambition
 Lack of realism or ambition in the mission statement can impact the motivation and alignment of stakeholders.

 🚨mitigation strategy
 Assess the realism and ambition of the mission statement and ensure it is clear, feasible, and aspirational.

 🚨contingency strategy
 Consider the potential for inspiring and motivating stakeholders.